mikechappelow/klink/README.md

 In order to use klink there are a few setup requirements that will need to be completed:

-1. Have an RStudio Connect account (you likely have one already if you’re using RStudio Workbench, if not you can request access through Digital Concierge)
+1. Have a RStudio Connect account (you likely have one already if you’re using RStudio Workbench, if not you can request access through Digital Concierge)
 2. Create a local RStudio Connect API key